BobbyXVII/BobbyXVII/README.md

 - 👋 Hi, I’m @BobbyXVII
-- 👀 I’m interested in Computer Science
+- 👀 I’m interested in Cyber Security
 - 🌱 I’m currently learning Java
-- ⚡ Fun fact: I like computer graphic
+- ⚡ Fun fact: I like Graphic Design

 <!---
 BobbyXVII/BobbyXVII is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.